rahulthomasdev/just/README.md

 Just - Simple Chat App with Socket.io
 This is a simple real-time chat application built using Socket.io, React, and Express.js.
 The app supports two modes: room-based chat and peer-to-peer chat.

+Live Demo - https://just-iqx4.onrender.com/ (Render free tier may hibernate if inactive for 30s)

 Features
 Room Mode: Users can create or join chat rooms to communicate with others in the same room.
 Peer-to-Peer Mode: Users can initiate one-on-one private chats with other users.